TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Template/Index.rst

          Eg. this subpart above has the register-key "SUBPART\_HELLO".

-         *This is valid ONLY if the property .nonCachedSubst is not set! (see below)*
+         *This is valid ONLY if the property .nonCachedSubst is not set (see below)!*

-   Default

 .. container:: table-row